 ‡ LibreView is not intended to be a primary glucose monitor: home users must consult their primary device(s) and consult a healthcare professional before making any medical interpretation and therapy adjustments from the information in the software, and healthcare professionals should use information in the software in conjunction with other clinical information available to them.

 § The FreeStyle Libre sensor communicates with the FreeStyle Libre reader that started it, or the FreeStyle LibreLink app that started it.
-If you wish to use both the reader and the app, start your sensor with the reader first, then scan with the phone within one hour.
+If you wish to use both the reader and the app, start your sensor with the reader first, and then you can scan the sensor with your phone at any time during the sensor life.
 Data is not synchronized between devices, so to ensure your reports include all available data, choose one device that you will use to scan your sensor at least once every 8 hours.

 ¶ Users must be connected to the internet in order for their glucose data to automatically upload to LibreView.